Subsections

 As ever, it is strongly recommended that you keep all reprocessed data in its own directory!
 SAS places output files in whichever directory it is in when a task is called.
 Throughout this primer, it is assumed that the Pipleline Processed data are in the PPS directory, the ODF data (with upper case file names, and uncompressed) are in the directory ODF, the reprocessing and analysis is taking place in the PROC directory, and the CCF data are in the directory CCF.

-But if you decide that reprocessing is unnecessary, you need only to gunzip the files and rename event files for easier handling.
+If you decide that reprocessing is unnecessary, you need only to gunzip the files and rename event files for easier handling.
 For example, for the RGS1 event list,

-cp PPS/PiiiiiijjkkR1lEVENLInmmm.FTZ PROC/r1_evt.fits
+cp PPS/PiiiiiijjkkR1lEVENLInmmm.FIT PROC/r1_evt.fits

 where